2014 Australian School Students Alcohol and Drug (ASSAD) survey

 Students answer the questions anonymously and they choose whether or not they want to participate.
 No student can be identified through their survey results.

-The most recent ASSAD survey was completed in 2011 by 3,771 Western Australian students, including approximately 600 students from schools in regional areas.
+The most recent ASSAD survey was completed in 2014 by 3,305 Western Australian students.
 Students come from a mix of government, Catholic and independent schools.

 Previous reports and bulletins